exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

 To determine how many bits `display_value` has, this solution imports `ceil` and `log2` from the `math` module.
 It then feeds this number into `range()` to make the `for-loop` iterate over all the `bit_position`s.

-For each `bit_position`, we determine the value of the bit at that position by using the [right-shift operator][right-shift-operator] and the bitwise AND operator.
+For each `bit_position`, we determine the value of the bit at that position by using the [right-shift operator][right-shift-operator] and the [bitwise AND][bit-AND] operator.
 Once we determine the bit's value, we increment `eggs` by that number.

-After the loop ends, we know that we have checked all of the bits in `display_value`, thus we return `eggs`.
+After the loop ends, we know that we have processed all bits in `display_value`, so we return `eggs`.

-For more details and variations, read the [loop without modifying the parameter][approach-no-parameter-modification] approach.
+For more details and variations, read the [loop without modifying the argument][approach-no-argument-modification] approach.

-## Approach: Converting the Parameter to a Binary String
+## Approach: Converting the Argument to a Binary String

 ```python
 def egg_count(display_value):